-The Bachelor's Degree in Recreational Therapy (RT) is designed to address all requirements of the National Council for Therapeutic Recreation Certification (NCTRC) National Job Analysis, the American Therapeutic Recreation Association's (ATRA) curriculum guidelines, and the Committee on Accreditation of Recreational Therapy Education (CARTE) standards.
+The Bachelor's Degree in Recreational Therapy (RT) is designed to address all requirements of the National Council for Therapeutic Recreation Certification (NCTRC[TM]) National Job Analysis, the American Therapeutic Recreation Association's (ATRA®) curriculum guidelines, and the Committee on Accreditation of Recreational Therapy Education (CARTE) standards.
 Students acquire both the theoretical and practical skills necessary for the practice of RT, such as assessment, treatment planning, problem solving, behavior analysis, evidence-based intervention implementation, evaluation, and documentation.
 Students engage in client-based experiences in order to develop an understanding of consumer health needs within community-based programs as well as treatment-based services.
 Upon completion of the RT program, the student is prepared to sit for the NCTRC examination in meeting the requirements for both national certification and Utah State licensing.
-Graduates of the UU-RT program.
+Graduates of the UU-RT program consistently score higher than the national average on the national certification exam.